Financial Supports for Non Consultant Hospital Doctors (NCHDs)

 2. Training Supports Scheme for NCHDs

-This scheme is open to all NCHDs.
+This scheme is open to all NCHDs who hold a current HSE NCHD contract 2010 for a minimum period of 12 weeks and are working in an HSE funded post.
 Funding is allocated based on Grade and the table below indicates the amount available under the TSS for each registration training year, July – July.
 Funding is available pro-rata for doctors employed on shorter contract durations.

 ||Amount per Registration Year